Which Cats are Hypoallergenic?

 Unfortunately, there is no such thing as a truly hypoallergenic cat.
 However, there are types of cats that are naturally less effusive in the way of allergens and, therefore, are generally deemed “hypoallergenic.”

-Here are a few examples of hypoallergenic cats:
+Here are a few examples of which cats are hypoallergenic:

 People believe that hairless cats are, by definition, hypoallergenic.
 While that isn’t totally the case, the Sphynx (above) is one breed that is much less allergenic than others.
 However, Sphynx cats can be quite high-maintenance.
 They need to be bathed on a weekly basis or they may leave an oily residue on linens and clothes.
 Because they have no hair, they need to be kept warm.
 Sphynx owners will sometimes dress them in sweaters to compensate.